darsKovalenko/business-analysis/README.md

+#Laboratory work on the course of business analysis

 This repository is created for my university business analysis tasks.
 Links to the labs in Google Docs:

 [Specifications for a simple application](https://docs.google.com/document/d/1SG6JtWCD66MaqvXe2ZXvt30i-zax-_tiIVW1Rp0RbpA/edit?usp=sharing)